Like other countries that are both OECD and G20 members, the United States has been fully engaged in the OECD’s BEPS project.

 Many of the OECD’s recommendations have been revised to address US concerns about the original proposals.

 For example, early versions of the OECD’s recommendations for country-by-country reporting sought much more detailed disclosures.
-Due to concerns expressed by US policy official regarding burden, misuse of information and confidentiality, which are shared by a number of other officials, the OECD’s final recommendations on country-by-country reporting are narrower.
+Due to concerns expressed by US policy officials regarding burden, misuse of information and confidentiality, which a number of other officials shared, the OECD’s final recommendations on country-by-country reporting are narrower.

-The US Treasury Department released proposals to revise the US model income tax treaty on 22 May 2015.
-The revisions are designed to respond to changes in US treaty partners’ tax regimes that the Treasury Department believes may encourage BEPS.
-The proposed changes include provisions aimed at inversion transactions, ‘special tax regimes’, and so-called ‘exempt permanent establishments’.
-The Treasury Department has stated that, for the next US model income tax treaty update, a new article would be introduced for resolving disputes between tax authorities through mandatory binding arbitration, although this measure is not among the current proposals.
+The US Treasury Department released a revised US modelincome tax treaty on 17 February 2016.
+The revisions aredesigned to respond to changes in US treaty partners’ tax regimes that the Treasury Department believes may encourage BEPS.
+The changes include provisions aimed atinversion transactions, ‘special tax regimes’, and so-called‘exempt permanent establishments’.
+The new model includesprovisions requiring mandatory binding arbitration to resolve disputes between tax authorities.

-Both former House Ways and Means Chairman Dave Camp and former Senate Finance Committee Chairman Max Baucus had previously introduced proposals for international tax reform that include provisions targeted at base erosion.
-President Obama’s 2017 budget also includes several international tax reform proposals designed to address BEPS concerns.
+US companies and policy-makers have been emphasizing the need for reform of the US tax rules for many years.
+Past tax reform proposals have included provisions to discourage profit shifting and protect the US tax base.
+For example, both former House Ways and Means Chairman Dave Camp and former Senate Finance Committee Chairman Max Baucus had previously introduced proposals for international tax reform that include provisions targeted at base erosion.
+The former Administration’s 2017 budget also included several international tax reform proposals designed to address BEPS concerns.

-Regardless of whether the US enacts these or other statutory or regulatory changes, US-based companies with foreign operations must comply with BEPS-related changes in the local tax laws of the countries in which they operate.
-In particular, US-based companies may be required to file a country-by-country report locally in jurisdictions in which they operate or designate a surrogate filing jurisdiction where relevant, prior to the effective date of the requirement in the US.
+Regardless of whether the US enacts major tax reform or other statutory or regulatory changes, US-based companies with foreign operations must comply with BEPS-related changes in the local tax laws of the countries in which they operate.
+In particular, US-based companies may be required to file a country-by-country report locally in jurisdictions in which they operate or designate a surrogate filing jurisdiction to the extent the US does not exchange country-by-country reports with those jurisdictions.

 US-based companies also need to: